armandocat/steemit-more-info/README.md

 ## Installation

-_(Currently you will need to install it yourself until it is added to the Chrome store)_
+_(Currently you will need to install it yourself)_

 - Download and unzip the extension.
-LINK: https://github.com/armandocat/steemit-more-info/archive/master.zip
+LINK: <a href="https://github.com/armandocat/steemit-more-info/archive/master.zip">https://github.com/armandocat/steemit-more-info/archive/master.zip</a>
+- _If you are using Chrome_
-- Open your Chrome Extentions by typing `chrome://extensions` in your Chrome Browser.
+  - Open the Chrome Extentions page by typing `chrome://extensions` in your Chrome Browser.
   - Drag and drop the root folder of the project you just unzipped _(steemit-more-info)_ inside the chrome extension page.
+- _If you are using Firefox_
+  - Open `about:debugging` in Firefox, click "Load Temporary Add-on" and select any file in the extension's directory.
 - Go to [Steemit](https://www.steemit.com)!

+_When a new version of the extension is available, a popup in the top right corner of the page will appear with a link where you can read about the update and download the new version.
+Unfortunatelly, auto update is not available right now, but this way, you have the option to look at the code before installing it ;)_

 ## Bugs and new features requests